greyhillman/rent-vs-buy/LESSONS_LEARNED.md

 In fact, the [Dynamic.ts](./src/model/Dynamic.ts) and [Event.ts](./src/model/Event.ts) were created because of that.
 After figuring out this relation, programming with `useState` became easier.

-However, React is not FRP and lacks any denotation semantics (ei: mathematical underpinnings).
+However, React is not FRP and lacks any denotational semantics (ei: mathematical underpinnings).
 It also was missing ideas from Haskell and functional programming in general that would have made things simpler.

 #### FRP